fangorious/eggislandcycles.au/README.md

 ### How I work

-By appointment - You get in touch and we arrange a booking.
+By appointment - You <a href="mailto: hello@eggislandcycles.au>get in touch</a> and we arrange a booking.
 I come to you, and either work on-site or collect-and-return, depending on what's required.

 <!--### Instagram